WikiLogic/python-analyzer/README.md

  ---

- Full propagation can come later if at all.
+Full propagation can come later if at all.  (it'd just be looping through axioms / roots however we defined those)

+Some ideas for propagation:

  - Marking propagation with propagation IDs: Generate an ID for each propagation run which is added to each claim/argument (they'll have a propagation ID array).
 Run the propagation but terminate a path whenever the current propagation ID is found.
  - Create a propagation node: for each claim/argument that is processed, create a link between it and the propagation node.
 Use to terminate propagation paths.
 This has the advantage of not bloating claim/argument nodes with a propagation array and also makes it easy to find out how much impact a claim / argument update had.
  - Hold an array of claim/argument IDs that have been processed in memory, check against it for propagation path termination.
 This should probably be the path to start with, when we get to a scale at which this becomes a problem, we'll hopefully have thought up something better.

+Going with the last idea:

 Now walk the tree.
 Do the smallest ids first
 While doing so, hold a few things in memory: